 We oﬀer a wide range of courses with differing demands and audiences, and as a result not all courses run with the same frequency.
 You must keep this in mind as you are mapping out your path to graduation.
 Many of our courses are oﬀered on a regular and predictable basis, and these are described in the table below.
 However, bear in mind that even this is not 100% certain and oﬀerings may change depending on departmental resource and scheduling issues.
 When in doubt, contact the department chair.

 On a ﬁnal note, there is a limit on the number of credits in any one discipline you may count towards graduation.
 This cap of 60 credits should be kept in mind when planning for graduation.
-For example, there are 36 credits required for the mathematics degree.
-However, many students start their college mathematics courses with Math 121, Math 122, and Math 201.
-These courses are not required for the major, but act as prerequisites for the more advanced courses.
-Therefore, many students accumulate 45 credits in mathematics when working toward their degree.
-Moreover, many mathematics majors also take non-required courses such as Math 115 or Math 200.
+For example, there are 38 credits required for the mathematics degree.
+However, many students start their college mathematics studies with MATH 121, which is not in the major, though it counts as a MATH class in the 60-credit cap.
+Therefore, many students accumulate 41 credits in mathematics when working toward their degree.
+Moreover, some mathematics majors also take non-required courses such as MATH 115 or STAT 180.
 Adding in an independent study your senior year brings your total very close to the credit limit.
 In summary, think ahead, plan carefully, and talk to your advisor.